RobT0g/MatriculaBot_MK0.1/README.md

  - final: Boolean, if it's true, it symbolizes that the given step is the last of the block it is on.

  //---------------------------------------//

+ The last time this project was update was on 12/20/2021, the upload onto github is meant to make this a time capsule, and compare the final versions.